marcusoftnet/marcusoftnet.github.io/_posts/2008-04-14-what-is-soa-what-is-soap-rpc.md

-The now almost age-old question; "but what is [SOA](http://en.wikipedia.org/wiki/Service-oriented_architecture) then?" has been out for debate at the office where i am right now.
+The now almost age-old question; "but what is [SOA](http://en.wikipedia.org/wiki/Service-oriented_architecture) then?" has been out for debate at the office where I am right now.
 It must be stated that this is a gang of developers and quite often the questions bubbles down to; "but this line of code then, is this [SOA](http://en.wikipedia.org/wiki/Service-oriented_architecture)?".